 It was said the border between the lands swelled and ebbed like the rolling tide.
 As a result, loyalties and nationalities muddied beneath the rise and fall, so people who were Scottish lived among those who were English with little issue between them.

-They could have returned to the Campbell clan, of course, but Drake’s mother refused to allow them succor with such a man.
+They could have returned to the Ross clan, of course, but Drake’s mother refused to allow them succor with such a man.
 Drake didn’t understand her reasoning at first, especially after the coin was gone despite their rationing.
 And later, her stubbornness frustrated him further when she’d sold all her jewelry to pay for the meals in their gnawing bellies.

 It wasn’t until several years later that Drake understood, when he became something he never thought to be.
 Not an English knight on a valiant steed, but a reiver.